 - Write these ten statements on a piece of paper.

 - Find a place to relax for fifteen to twenty minutes.
 Meditate upon one statement and the evidences for its accuracy for a minute or two.
-Repeat
+Repeat this for each statement.

 - Repeat this exercise for ten days, adding an additional statement each day.

 - Several times each day, look at an item on the list, and for about two minutes meditate on the evidence for its accuracy.

-Obviously, this exercise is designed to help Charles emphasize his qualities
+Obviously, this exercise is designed to help Charles emphasize his qualities that he values.

 In this section, we presented exercises to help clients gain a feeling of empowerment: Taking Inventory, Refinding Yourself, and Accentuating the Positive.

 What are three exercises to help clients gain a feeling of empowerment?